Child euthanasia in Nazi Germany: Children as objects of medical research

 Even though the children authorised for "treatment" were to be killed immediately as a rule, they were sometimes used for months in scientific research.
-For example, there was close collaboration between the head of the "special children's ward" in the Eichberg State Mental Hospital, Walter Schmidt, and the director of the University of Heidelberg's Psychiatric Clinic, Carl Schneider.
+For example, there was close collaboration between the head of the Kinderfachabteilung in the Eichberg State Mental Hospital, Walter Schmidt, and the director of the University of Heidelberg's Psychiatric Clinic, Carl Schneider.
 These victims were closely observed clinically in Heidelberg and then moved to Eichberg, where they were killed and their brains were removed.
 There is evidence of a study of 52 children with disabilities, of which at least 21 were later killed in Eichberg.
 Schneider then received the preserved brains for his histopathological research.

 The Children's Ward Am Spiegelgrund in Vienna earned a similar notoriety, as the primary institution of Heinrich Gross, who served as its head for two years during Nazi occupation.
 At least 789 children died via gassing, lethal injection, malnutrition, disease, or neglect; after autopsy, many of their brains were kept for research.
 Dr. Gross performed unauthorized autopsies on the brains of his child victims and, between the years 1954 and 1978, published 34 works dedicated to 'cases of congenital and early onset mental disorders'.
 In the 1950s, Gross donated partial corpses of approximately twenty Spiegelgrund victims to the Neurological Institute of the University of Vienna, which formed the basis of at least two publications.
 Authors of these publications included Franz Seitelberger and Hans Hoff, among others.
 These same 'specimens' – unlawfully taken from these child victims – were further passed on to the Max Planck Institute for Brain Research, at the time headed by Julius Hallervorden.

 On the night of 20 April 1945, twenty Jewish children who had been used in medical experiments at Neuengamme, their four adult Jewish caretakers and six Red Army prisoners of war (POWs) were killed in the basement of the school.
 Later that evening, 24 Soviet POWs who had also been used in the experiments were brought to the school to be murdered.
 The names, ages and countries of origin were recorded by Hans Meyer, one of the thousands of Scandinavian prisoners released to the custody of Sweden in the closing months of the war.
 Neuengamme was used as a transit camp for these prisoners.